dave-ausbone/mnemosyne/README.md

-# todolist
+# Mnemosyne
-Small android app for task management
+Mnemosyne is a small android app for task management that i made as a school project